twilio-professional-services/flex-project-template/docs/docs/setup-guides/03_standalone-plugin-usage.md

 ---
-sidebar_label: Standalone Plugin Usage
+sidebar_label: Use Template As Delivery Platform
 sidebar_position: 4
-title: Using template for a standalone plugin
+title: Using template shell to deliver my own features
 ---

 # Creating a standalone feature